 Merri Corner Community Garden is an allotment-based community garden in Brunswick that opened in mid-2010.
 The garden was conceived in the middle of 2006 by a group of Brunswick East locals.

-The land is owned by the Moreland City Council and can’t be developed for residential purposes due to the environmental and inundation overlay.
-Council is encouraging all community members to be a part of it.
+The land is owned by Moreland City Council and can’t be developed for residential purposes due to an environmental and inundation overlay.
+Council encourages all community members to be a part of it.

 Located on the grounds of a secondary college in Glenroy, this garden is slowly building into an inspiring shared garden.

 The old prison site is being redeveloped and a site has been made available for a Pentridge Community Garden on the corner of Murray Road and Stockade Avenue, Coburg - opposite Coburg Lake.

 Residents are invited to help develop the garden into a place where people can meet, grow some food, plants and flowers, chat and enjoy some relaxing green space..

 PepperTree Place is a unique Community Greenspace located in the heart of Coburg on the corner of Sydney Road and Bell Street.

 Located at Dunstan Reserve, West Brunswick, the West Brunswick Community Garden and Food Forest was established more than 15 years ago.

 This sizeable community garden and public food forest provide personal plots as well as shared communal gardening opportunities.